 Like the name would suggest, the ItemPhysic mod adjusts the physics for some items.
 Beyond that, you won’t get much more from this mod.
 There are no new blocks, items, equipment or monsters – just a fresh look and feel to things which already exist in vanilla Minecraft.
 The best part about this mod is probably the fact you can retrieve an enderchest if you happen to die near a pool of lava.
 Since they don’t burn, you can pull them right back out of the fire with the help of a resist fire potion or something similar.

-- Fixed custom pickup crash.
+- Fixed random thread crash.

 How to install ItemPhysic Mod?